-In the following years he played a leading role of several solo and group exhibitions in Ferrara, Paris, New York, Los Angeles, Köln, Milan, Rende and Rimini.
+In the following years he played a leading role in several solo and group exhibitions in Ferrara, Paris, New York, Los Angeles, Köln, Milan and Rimini.
 In February of 1998 he was given a major retrospective at the Württembergischer Kunstverein in Stuttgart and the following year, the Musée d’Art Moderne et Contemporain in Nice organized another monograph on the artist’s career, parallel to the one that the Complesso Monumentale di San Giovanni in Catanzaro opened in November 1999.

-On March 25, 2000, the Fondazione Mimmo Rotella was established.
+On March 25, 2000, he established the Fondazione Mimmo Rotella.